-Homework assignments can be completed from anywhere with an internet connection and anytime between 9a on Mondays and 11:59p on Fridays, so there are no make-ups offered for these assignments.
+Homework assignments can be completed from anywhere with an internet connection and anytime between 5pm on Tuesdays and 11:59p on the following Monday, so there are no make-ups offered for these assignments.

-Lab assignments are due before midnight following the tutorial in which we work together on them.
-Discussion board posts are due by 4pm before scheduled lecture times.
+Lab assignments are due at the day and time specified.
+Discussion board posts are due by 12pm before scheduled lecture times.
 The only exception for either deadline is a legitimate, documented reason beyond your control (e.g., illness, family emergency).
-In cases where there is no legitimate reason for being late, a 5% penalty will be added for each workday that a lab assignment is overdue.
+In cases where there is no legitimate reason for being late, a 5% penalty will be added for each 24-hour period.
+Penalties are automated within Quercus and begin the minute after the assignment is due-a paper submitted and 5:01pm for a 5:00pm deadline will subject to penalty.
+Plan ahead to avoid late submissions due to technical issues or slow internet.
 Make-up tests will only be given for legitimate, documented absences.